 Providing a faceless contact form as the sole means of a customer getting in touch with you isn't going to cut it when it comes to engendering trust.
 Even if you don't expect it to receive much use, providing a toll-free contact number, and making it clearly visible to all site visitors, goes a long way towards building confidence.
 The same goes for live chat as a contact method - research shows that invitations to use the facility are generally ignored, but it acts as a subliminal verification of a site's trustworthiness.

 Has the Customer Found What They're Looking For?

 In a crowded internet, you need to grab your visitor's attention immediately by making it clear that you can provide them with what they're searching for.
-A site that gets straight to the point with a clear indication of what it's selling will be far more successful than one which tries to dazzle with polished multimedia displays.
-Offer your visitor a fast, efficient solution to their problem and you're halfway towards turning them into a customer - and leave any distractions such as cross-selling or upselling until after the deal has been sealed.
+A site that gets straight to the point with a clear indication of what it's selling will be more successful than one which tries to dazzle with overly complex multimedia displays.
+Offer your visitor a fast, efficient solution to their problem and you're halfway towards turning them into a customer — and leave any distractions such as cross-selling or upselling until after the deal has been sealed.